"I now have a basic understanding of business, finance, and economics which helped me further understand possible career

 Recreational and co-curricular activities are offered daily during the break between the morning and afternoon class and in the late afternoon after classes end.

 Presented by Immersion Program instructors and University Faculty, these optional talks expose students to a wide range of topics, from artificial intelligence to politics.
-The talks are open to all students in the program, schedule permitting, and are one hour in duration.
+The talks are open to all students in the program and are one hour in duration.

 Potential topics include:

 Using coffee waste for biofuel, covering the world with wifi, self-driving cars, personalities for robots, brain signals as passwords, smart hearing aids, nanotech, Internet of things, and so much more.
 This talk covers some of the predicted inventions in the coming few years and give an idea of the current state of each of these technologies.

 We look at false eyewitness testimony and the psychology of falsely perceiving events, applying concepts from social and cognitive psychology to real-life legal cases.